opnfv/vswitchperf/docs/requirements/vswitchperf_ltd.rst

     -  The configuration of the stress tool (for example the command line parameters used to start it.)

+    **Note:** Stress in the test ID can be replaced with the name of the component being stressed, when reporting the results:
+              LTD.CPU.RFC2544.0PacketLoss or LTD.Memory.RFC2544.0PacketLoss
 ..
 3.2.3.7

 Summary List of Tests